NZOI/NZOI.github.io/nzic/index.md

 - [Register for NZIC 2021](https://forms.gle/v78fiP3w5HUH6ibh8) - you will also be signed up to the NZIC mailing list.
 We will keep you informed about upcoming rounds, results, solutions, and camp selection.
 You may unsubscribe at any time.

-### Updates
-For interested teachers, parents, and students who do not want to register, you can still [sign up to the NZIC mailing list](https://forms.gle/Vhe8M6hUMfByhFAA8).
-We will keep you informed about upcoming rounds, results, solutions, and camp selection.
-You may unsubscribe at any time.

-### What is Informatics?

-In the context of this competition, informatics involves problem-solving with computer programs.
-Problems of a mathematical nature are posed, and students will write a computer program to solve the problem.
-The competition tests the efficiency and correctness of the algorithms the students come up with.
-The use of a programming language is not the goal itself, but rather a method by which a solution is expressed.
-A big part of informatics is breaking down and understanding the problem itself.

 ### Schedule

 There will be 3 rounds in the NZIC 2021.
 Contest weeks are: